As children’s skins are delicate and thinner than adults, they are at a greater risk when it comes to harmful agent that can be absorbed through skin.

 - Apply sunscreen generously on all exposed areas especially on parts of the body that sun rays shine on first such as nose, ears and shoulder.

-Sunscreens protection against UVA and UVB rays vary across different products, so it is critical to choose the ideal sunscreen that suits your child’s skin while provides the necessary protection for his or her skin.
+Sunscreens protection against UVA and UVB rays varies across different products, so it is critical to choose the ideal sunscreen that suits your child’s skin while provides the necessary protection for his or her skin.

 Here are child-friendly sunscreens to consider.